 If you are a victim of identity theft that has resulted in someone unlawfully applying for benefits using your information, you will still be able to apply for unemployment benefits if necessary.

 Review your method of payment for any unauthorized changes.
-If your payment method was changed to an account you do not recognize you must contact PA Treasury at 877-869-1956 to have your method of payment changed back immediately.
-NOTE: This change will not necessarily be reflected on your personal profile.
-You must then contact the UC service center at 888-313-7284 to open a ticket.
-A UC staff member will contact you to review your claim for any additional unauthorized changes, complete a fraud report, and direct you to create a new Keystone ID account which will require you to verify your identity with ID.me or use your ID.me login information if you’ve already verified with ID.me.
-Your information will then be sent to our Internal Audits Division who will work with our Treasury department to re-issue any benefit payments you are missing.
+If your payment method was changed to an account you do not recognize, you must contact PA Treasury at 877-869-1956 to have your method of payment changed back immediately.
+NOTE: This change will not necessarily be reflected in your profile.
+You must then contact the UC service center at 888-313-7284.
+A UC staff member will review your claim for additional unauthorized changes and assist you with creating a new username and temporary password.
+You will then be instructed to login in a create your unique password.
+Your information will then be sent to our Internal Audits Division who will work with our Treasury and Benefit Integrity departments to re-issue any benefit payments you are missing as soon as possible.

 L&I’s anti-fraud division remains committed to preventing, identifying, and blocking scams and is continuing its aggressive efforts to do so, including: